SHEN-YI/Algorithms/README.md

 # Algorithms
-This part contains the calssical simple algorithm
+This part contains the calssical simple algorithms.